Benji377/SpiritEngine/README.md

 - GLFW3
 - SPDlog (included in `vendor`)

 On Windows you'll have to manually install any non-included libs in a path the linker can find them and the headers somewhere the compiler can find them.
-If you're unsure, investigate the $(VC_IncludePath) and $(VC_LibraryPath) variables to see where the heck Windows decides where the files should go.
+If you're unsure, investigate the `VC_IncludePath` and `VC_LibraryPath` variables to see where the heck Windows decides where the files should go.
 It's important to install libs in the default directory so everyone's linker knows where to find them.

 # Using
 ## Entry Point